Hunting in Australia: Tasmania

 A game licence is required to hunt in Tasmania, pests and feral creatures are eligible to be hunted on private, state and crown land.
 Tasmania classifies as game species: deer, wild duck, brown quail and pheasant.
 For non-commercial purposes, muttonbirds and wallabies may also be hunted.
 Pests can be hunted on crown land at any time, however on private and state land hunts are only carried out with explicit permission from the owner of the private land.
 Minor permits in both firearms and hunting can be applied for if under the age of 18 years.
 There are two different grades of minor permits available from 12 years.

 Victoria

 Hunting of game species is allowed during open seasons under a state licence scheme.
 In Victoria, state licenses are issued to: 26,200 duck hunters, 29,000 quail hunters, and 32,000 deer hunters.

 Victoria allows the hunting of many native and introduced species, including stubble quail, pheasants, partridges, European quail, California quail, Pacific black duck, grey teal, hardhead, Australian shelduck, pink-eared duck, Australian wood duck, chestnut teal, Australasian shoveller, hog deer, red deer, sambar deer and fallow deer.

 Victoria makes no restrictions on the hunting of pest or feral animals in state forests, or on private lands as long as the hunter has permission from the landowner.
-Both hares and feral dogs are classified as pests, and can be hunted at any time throughout the year.
+Rabbits, foxes and feral dogs are classified as pests, and can be hunted at any time throughout the year.